 There is a great deal of artistry necessary to create a compelling social media or digital influencer, and just like with a real person, great care must be taken in developing a brand that intrigues people.
 It’s a long-term, resource-intensive commitment that requires serious social media skills, but it can be a powerful branding tool when properly executed.

 As Peter so eloquently put it, “A lot of people would rather follow a fake influencer who is fun than a boring influencer who is real.”

 9. Get involved in gaming through charity.

-“There are multiple ways brands can get involved in charity livestreaming, either by supporting a streamer, reaching out to the charity, or hosting their own event.
-If a company or brand is looking to host an event, they can always reach out to a charity to see if they may have any recommended streamers that may fit to support the stream or more information that may help spread the mission of the organization.”
+“There are multiple ways brands can get involved in charity live streaming, either by supporting a streamer, reaching out to the charity, or hosting their own event,” says Craig Kaufman, program director of AbleGamers.
+“If a company or brand is looking to host an event, they can always reach out to a charity to see if they may have any recommended streamers that may fit to support the stream or more information that may help spread the mission of the organization.”

 The gaming landscape is always changing, and to stay nimble, we need to continuously analyze, explore, and adapt to what’s happening in it.